Geometric Quantum Thermodynamic Engine under an Isothermal Operation: An Application of a Thouless Pumping: APPLICATION to a quantum dot system

 We have introduced the transfer energy $V_\alpha$ between the QD and the reservoir $\alpha$ in Eq.~\eqref{H_int}.
 We adopt a model in the wide-band limit for the reservoirs.
 In this paper, the line width is given by $\Gamma=\pi \mathfrak{n} V^2$, where $V:=\sqrt{V_L^2+V_R^2}$ and $\mathfrak{n}$ is the density of states in the reservoirs.
 For simplicity, we focus on the case of $V_L=V_R$ throughout this study.

 As shown in Appendix~\ref{app:eigen_modes} with explicit expressions for eigenvalues and eigenvectors, this system is non-degenerate, and off-diagonal elements of the density matrix do not play any role.
-See also Appendix~\ref{K-matrix} for the derivation of the quantum master equation and the explicit form of the transition matrix $\hat{K}(\bm{\Lambda}(\theta))$.
+In particular, the explicit expression of $\hat{\rho}^\mathrm{ss}(\theta)=r_0(\theta)$, which plays an important role in the analysis, is presented in Eq.~\eqref{right_zero}.
 Since the system is essentially classical, the transition matrix $\hat{K}(\bm{\Lambda}(\theta))$ satisfies the properties of transition matrices for classical stochastic processes.